 In general, the Renewal Corporation will loosen soil compacted by staging and temporary access road areas adjacent to demolition or other work areas by deep ripping and disking as needed to facilitate seed germination and plant establishment.
 The Renewal Corporation will preserve and protect native vegetation, where feasible, during active use and revegetation.
-Erosion and sediment control measures for decommissioning and stabilization of staging areas will be conducted in accordance with the NPDES 1200-C.
+At the staging area adjacent to the powerhouse and tailrace, the Renewal Corporation will establish vegetation to meet BLM success criteria of 80% native vegetation cover and no more than 10% invasive species cover following a minimum 2 years of monitoring.
+For all other staging areas, erosion and sediment control measures for decommissioning will be conducted in accordance with the NPDES 1200-C.